-After I’ve designed an outdoor room, the perfect finishing touches are the heaters, lights and fans.
+After I’ve designed an outdoor room, the perfect finishing touches are the heaters, lights and screens.
 When I’m specifying heaters the first thing I try to determine for my client is: how much heat will they need and where?

 Typically, the dining area is a great place to heat since you and your guests will be sitting, talking, eating and drinking for a while in the same location.
 I like two heaters in this area to cover each end of the dining table.